A theory of nonequilibrium steady states in quantum chaotic systems: Nonequilibrium steady state hypothesis

 NESS is essentially a partially-coherent state, which exists in thermodynamic limit.
-In a finite system with the averaged level spacing $\Delta$, the phase coherence between all the eigenstate pairs is lost at the time scale $\hbar/ \Delta$.
-While the current usually relaxes to its stationary value at a much shorter time which is denoted as $\hbar/\Gamma$. $\Gamma$ is determined by the interaction strength or the bandwidth of the system.
+In a finite system with the averaged level spacing $\Delta$, the phase coherence between the eigenstate pairs is totally lost at the time scale $\hbar/ \Delta$.
+While the current relaxes to a stationary value at a much shorter time which is denoted as $\hbar/\Gamma$. $\Gamma$ is determined by the interaction strength or the bandwidth of the system.
 During the time $\hbar/\Gamma \ll t \ll \hbar/ \Delta$, the current is quasistationary.
-This quasistationary current gradually approaches the stationary current in NESS as the system's size increases.
+This quasistationary current approaches the steady current in NESS as the system's size goes to infinity.
 One can study the properties of NESS by doing a proper scaling in finite systems~\cite{wang11}.

-In integrable systems the characteristics of the matrix $\rho_{\alpha\beta}$ or $I_{\beta\alpha}$ vary from model to model~\cite{SIAM}.
-NESS in integrable systems shares no common feature.
-But it is not the case in chaotic systems.
-According to ETH~(\ref{eq:eth}), the current matrix has indeed a general expression in arbitrary chaotic systems, which is
+Chaotic systems have some universal properties.
+According to ETH~(\ref{eq:eth}), the current matrix has indeed a general expression in an arbitrary chaotic system, which is

 Note that $\bar E=(E_\alpha +E_\beta)/2$ and $\epsilon=E_\alpha-E_\beta$.
 We then guess that the off-diagonal elements of the density matrix have a similar expression:

 Ansatz~(\ref{eq:ansatz1}) is distinguished from ETH.
 Because the density matrix is not a few-body operator, and then must be distinguished from physical observables.
 The diagonal element $\rho_{\alpha\alpha}$ is not necessarily a smooth function of $E_\alpha$.
 Notice that ansatz~(\ref{eq:ansatz1}) stands for a generic state, but not for a fine-tuned one such as eigenstates.
 We note that, to the best of our knowledge, ansatz~(\ref{eq:ansatz1}) has not been clearly written down before, but the idea behind it is not new.
 In random matrix theory (RMT), it was proved that the eigenstates of random matrices in any basis are random unit vectors~\cite{alessio15}.
 Due to the similarity between random matrices and quantum chaotic systems, a generic state in the eigenbasis of a chaotic system should also be a random vector.
 Correspondingly, the off-diagonal elements of a generic density matrix are random numbers.
 Ansatz~(\ref{eq:ansatz1}) goes further by proposing an envelop function $f_\rho(\bar E,\epsilon)$.